 Phosphate deficiency due to congenital wasting disorders often leads to severe osteomalacia.
 Bone films are warranted to determine and assess the severity of osteopenia.
 In some cases, bone biopsy might be helpful in determining optimal treatment.

-Acquired phosphate wasting syndromes should prompt a search for the cause.
+Acquired phosphate wasting syndromes should prompt a search for the cause, as follows:

 For transient hypophosphatemia, no further evaluation is required.
 In some clinical situations, periodic determination of serum phosphate concentration may be required, for example, in phenytoin-induced vitamin D deficiency.

 If a patient undergoes parathyroidectomy for hyperparathyroidism, calcium and phosphate levels should be monitored postoperatively to assess the adequacy of the procedure and to ensure that the remaining parathyroid tissue is adequate to maintain mineral balance.
 In the vast majority of cases of primary hyperparathyroidism, calcium and phosphate levels normalize virtually immediately postoperatively and remain stable thereafter.